SupreetKaur05/ADA/README.md

     g.
 Print the points that are part of the convex hull.
     h.
 Return 0 to indicate successful execution.

+ Time Complexity:
+ Worst Case: O(n^2)
+Average Case: O(n log n)

+Space Complexity:
+- O(n), for storing the points and the convex hull.

 ### 21-02-25
 ## Practical 11
 Aim: Dijkstra Algorithm
 Working:
 1. Set the distance to the source node as 0 and all other nodes as infinity.
    Mark all nodes as unprocessed.
 2. From the unprocessed nodes, select the node with the smallest tentative distance.
    This is the node that will be processed next.
 3. For the selected node, update the distances to its neighboring nodes.
    If the new calculated distance is smaller than the current distance, update it.
 4. Once the distances to all adjacent nodes of the current node are updated, mark the current node as processed (it is now part of the shortest path).
 6. Repeat the process until all nodes are processed.
 7. The final distance values for each node represent the shortest distance from the source node to that node.

+Time Complexity:
+- Using an adjacency matrix and a simple array: O(V^2)
+- Using an adjacency list and a binary heap (priority queue): O((V + E) log V)
+- Using an adjacency list and a Fibonacci heap: O(E + V log V)

+Space Complexity: O(V + E) (to store the graph, the distance array, and the priority queue)

 ### 21-02-25
 ## Practical 12
 Aim: Strassens matrix multiplication
 Working:
 1. Divide the input matrices A and B into four submatrices each:
    A = [[A11, A12], [A21, A22]]
    B = [[B11, B12], [B21, B22]]